What You Should Know about Cracks in Slab Foundation

 It is possible to repair a few small or shallow cracks in the foundation by yourself, but only after successfully identifying it.
 As discussed above, seemingly thin cracks can be indicative of a larger problem, and should then be left to professionals.
 Further, if the slab has a large number of small cracks or cracks wider than 1/4 inch, it would have to be inspected by a structural engineer.
 For extreme cases, it may be necessary to seek the advice of a geotechnical engineer, in order to tackle more fundamental problems.

 It is important to remember that although concrete is primarily rigid, it does have some capacity to accommodate tension and flexibility, as it naturally expands and contracts according to the surrounding temperature.
 Hence, when repairing a crack, it’s best to use a similarly strong but flexible material.

 Clear the area of any loose chips.
-For small cracks, this can be done with a steel brush or any hard-edged tool.
+For a small crack in slab foundation, this can be done with a steel brush or any hard-edged tool.
 For wider cracks, you may have to use power tools or a large chisel to properly chip away loose material.

 Dampen the crack with water before applying the patch.
 This allows the patch to retain its moisture (and thus set properly), instead of having it soaked up by the surrounding concrete.
 If it loses its moisture too quickly, the patch may itself crack, being unable to bond properly with the concrete.

 This should solve all issues pertaining to a small crack in slab foundation.
 Similarly, this is procedure required to rectify a hairline crack in concrete slab foundation.
 Make sure to clean your tools as soon as possible to avoid the patching compound drying on them.

 Levelling and Major Repairs

 The main methods for fixing sunken foundations are slab-jacking and piering (also known as hydraulic jacking).